anigopale/film-buff-app/README.md

 # FilmBuff

-A single page app that lets you to search for your favorite movies and add them to a **watched** list.
+A single page app that lets you search for your favorite movies and add them to the **watched** list.

 ## Demo
 [FilmBuff](https://film-buff-app.netlify.com/)